Last Updated on August 15, 2024 by Dave Schoenbeck

 D is the dissatisfaction that you feel about your current situation.

-V is the vision that you have for the future.
-Or said it another way, how it will look when you make the change.
+V is your vision for the future.
+Or, say another way, how it will look when you change.

-F stands for the first steps that you will make to action a change.
+F stands for the first steps that you will take to take action on a change.

 R is the powerful resistance that you feel that keeps you from making the change.

 Let me show you how it works.
-I decided after Christmas that I had put on too much weight and I finally had to do something about it.
-I continually deferred making this decision for a couple of years because I really enjoyed eating and drinking what I wanted to and I felt OK with the extra weight as long as I didn’t get on a scale.
+I decided after Christmas that I had put on too much weight and finally had to do something about it.
+I continually deferred making this decision for a couple of years because I enjoyed eating and drinking what I wanted to, and I felt OK with the extra weight as long as I didn’t get on a scale.
 My Resistance to losing weight was very high.
-About the same time, I had my annual physical and my blood work showed some readings that scared me.
+At about the same time, I had my annual physical, and my blood work showed some readings that scared me.
 My Dissatisfaction suddenly soared and was the real catalyst for thinking about my weight and health differently.
 My Vision of the future became clear to me.
-I pictured myself in a new slimmer profile suit as I walked my daughter down the aisle at her upcoming wedding.
-I pictured a two notch improvement in my belt size.
-I pictured a fitter, more energetic, and a more athletic-looking me, and I was now motivated to do make a change.
-The First Steps are obvious to everyone.
-Get more exercise and adopt a better diet coupled with a new way to measure the results (thank you Fitbit).
+I pictured myself in a new, slimmer profile suit as I walked my daughter down the aisle at her upcoming wedding.
+I pictured a two-notch improvement in my belt size.
+I pictured a fitter, more energetic, and more athletic-looking me, and I was now motivated to make a change.
+The First Steps are apparent to everyone.
+Get more exercise, adopt a better diet, and find a new way to measure the results (thank you, Fitbit).
 The good news is that it worked.
-I am halfway to my aggressive weight reduction goal, and I feel great about my progress.
+I am halfway to my aggressive weight reduction goal and feel great about my progress.
 The formula for change worked for me.

-Take a look at the formula for change again, and pick an irritating, often ignored, obstacle that you need to overcome in your business.
+Look at the formula for change again, and pick an irritating, often ignored, obstacle you need to overcome in your business.
 Plug in a score in each of the variables and do the math.
 If you remember your algebra, the D and V have a multiplication sign in between them.
-That means if you score one of those with a 0 or a low number, you will never overcome the much larger number of your R. You can have a really great first step action plan with your super high F, but if your D and V are low, you won’t have enough momentum to make the change.
-The real solution is to manufacture a bigger Dissatisfaction and Vision.
-You simply have to convince yourself that you aren’t comfortable with the status quo, in order to overcome your powerful Resistance.
-It’s really just simple math.
+That means if you score one of those with a 0 or a low number, you will never overcome the much larger number of your R. You can have a tremendous first-step action plan with your super high F, but if your D and V are low, you won’t have enough momentum to make the change.
+The real solution is to manufacture a more considerable Dissatisfaction and Vision.
+It would be best to convince yourself that you aren’t comfortable with the status quo to overcome your powerful Resistance.
+It’s just simple math.

-To help stimulate your thinking about how to apply this to your business, here are a few big Rs that I hear during my coaching sessions…..
+To help stimulate your thinking about how to apply this to your business, here are a few hefty Rs that I hear during my coaching sessions…..

-“ I never have enough time to get everything done and I can’t work any harder.”
+“ I never have enough time to finish everything and can’t work any harder.”

-“ I am really hesitant about expanding my business.
+“ I am hesitant about expanding my business.
 It’s too risky.”

-“ I really need to find a General Manager to run my business everyday, so I can do more interesting work.”
+“ I need to find a General Manager to run my business every day so that I can do more interesting work.”

 “ I love my business, but I am not making enough money.”